 In 1991, Bieniemy’s license was suspended for a year following repeated infractions.
 He later received an on-campus ban from the University of Colorado for harassing and assaulting a parking lot attendant.
 In addition, he was arrested for DUI in 2001.
 Bieniemy also worked on Colorado’s coaching staff when the program had multiple players facing rape allegations.

 Since making the jump to the NFL as Kansas City’s running backs coach (2013-’17), Bieniemy hasn’t found any legal trouble.
-He seemingly has turned a corner in his life and learned from his mistakes, but NFL teams will still do extensive background and interviews to gauge his character.
+He has turned a corner in his life and learned from his mistakes, but NFL teams will still do extensive background and interviews to gauge his character.

 Pro Football Network previously reported that Bieniemy’s past head coach interviews with teams didn’t go well.
 It hurt him during the evaluation process and led to other candidates landing the job.
-For him to become an NFL head coach, it will be crucial to selling teams on himself as a person and a play-caller.
+For him to become an NFL head coach, it will be crucial to sell teams on himself as a person and a play-caller.

 Lastly, NFL teams are aware that Reid is calling a majority of the plays in Kansas City.
 So, there is more risk in betting on a coach who last called plays for a pedestrian Colorado Buffaloes’ offense in 2011-’12.